 - Consider everything you are bringing, and its purpose.
 A lighter bag reduces the carbon emissions of vehicles you travel in.

 - Bring your reusables.
-We recommend: a straw, cutlery, a mug, containers (for takeaways), a foldable carry bag, and a drink bottle.
+We recommend: a straw, cutlery, a tumbler, containers (for takeaways), a foldable carry bag, stainless pegs, and a drink bottle.

 2. Where to stay: